cjimti/imti/content/post/2018-07-15-kibana-kubernetes.md

 ---
-published: true
 layout:     post
-title: Kibana on Kubernetes
+title:      "Kibana on Kubernetes"
+subtitle:   "Visualize your Elasticsearch data."
+date:       2018-07-15
+author:     "Craig Johnston"
+URL:        "kibana-kubernetes/"
+image:      "/img/post/k.jpg"
+twitter_image: "/img/post/k_876_438.jpg"
-tags: kubernetes elastic
+tags:
-featured: kubernetes elastic
-mast: kib
+- Kubernetes
+- Elasticsearch
+- Data
+- Kibana
+series:
+- Kubernetes
 ---

 This guide walks through a process for setting up [Kibana] within a [namespace] on a Kubernetes cluster.
 If you followed along with [Production Grade Elasticsearch on Kubernetes] then aside from personal or corporate preferences, little modifications are necessary for the configurations below.

-**Quick Reference:**

-* Do not remove this line (for toc on a rendered blog) {:toc}
+{{< toc >}}

 ## Project [Namespace]